appsmithorg/appsmith-docs/website/docs/reference/widgets/radio-group.md

 <dd>

 This event defines the action that would be executed when the user selects or deselects item in the Radio Group.
-It allows you to specify a list of [supported actions](/reference/appsmith-framework/widget-actions) that can be triggered in response to the widget state change.
+It allows you to specify a list of [actions](/reference/appsmith-framework/widget-actions) that can be triggered in response to the widget state change.

 </dd>